-Definition: The value of gross weekly income from all sources (before deductions for gross household income.
+Definition: The value of gross weekly income from all sources (before deductions for income tax, superannuation, etc.) for a person expressed as dollars per week.

+Context: Gross person income is summed for each household member to determine gross household income.
 Gross household income is used to calculate the low-income status of the household.

-Context: Gross person income is summed for each household member to determine